- Drivers are key programs that connect your computer to the devices attached to your machine.

 Here’s how to do it in a few simple steps:

-- Download and extract Ralink Mediatec WLAN driver, here.
+- Download and extract Ralink Mediatec WLAN driver, from HP’s official website.

 - Right-click on the Start button and open Device Manager.